-Group work aiming at analysing the supply chain of a given agricultural good in respect of its sustainability; advanced project management; scientific working and writing; advanced aspects of sustainable agriculture and sustainable supply chains; methods of sustainability assessment (e.g. Response Inducing Sustainability Evaluation, life-cycle assessment, ecological rucksack, EMAS, cradle-to-cradle concept)
+Group work aiming at analysing the supply chain of a given agricultural good in respect of its sustainability; advanced project management; scientific working and writing; advanced aspects of sustainable agriculture and sustainable supply chains; methods of sustainability assessment.
+This module applies knowledge and skills of previous modules with the aim to discuss and resolve current challenges in regional and international supply chains.